 The government has faced criticism from lawmakers and human rights campaigners over how it handles China.

-British lawmakers and human rights advocates have criticized Prime Minister Sir Keir Starmer after he declined to issue a public condemnation of Hong Kong’s sentences of pro-democracy activists at the G20 summit in Rio de Janeiro on Tuesday.
+British lawmakers and human rights advocates have criticized UK Prime Minister Sir Keir Starmer after he declined to issue a public condemnation of Hong Kong’s sentences of pro-democracy activists while he attended the G20 summit in Rio de Janeiro, Brazil, on Nov.
+19.

-Starmer also faced censure over his meeting with Chinese leader Xi Jinping on Monday, footage of which showed the prime minister bringing up China’s revived plan to build a mega embassy in London but not demanding the release of Jimmy Lai, a pro-democracy media mogul and a British national jailed in Hong Kong.
+Starmer also faced censure over his meeting with Chinese leader Xi Jinping on Nov.
+18, footage of which showed the prime minister discussing the Chinese regime’s revived plan to build a mega embassy in London but not demanding the release of Jimmy Lai, a pro-democracy media mogul and a British national jailed in Hong Kong.

-On Tuesday, 45 of Hong Kong’s most prominent pro-democracy activists received sentences of between four to ten years in prison.
+On Nov.
+19, 45 of Hong Kong’s most prominent pro-democracy activists received sentences of between four to 10 years in prison.
 They previously pleaded guilty or were convicted of “conspiracy to subvert state power” for their active participation in pro-democracy primary elections in 2020 that the Hong Kong government warned at the time could be in breach of the Beijing-imposed national security law (NSL).

 After their sentencing, Matthew Miller, the spokesperson for the U.S. State Department, said the United States “strongly condemns the harsh sentences imposed in the National Security Law” and is preparing new sanctions on Hong Kong officials responsible for implementing the law.

-Australian Foreign Minister Penny Wong said that she was “gravely concerned” by the sentences, and urged China to repeal the draconian law.
+Australian Foreign Minister Penny Wong said that she was “gravely concerned” by the sentences, and urged the Chinese regime to repeal the draconian law.

-In a statement, the UK’s foreign minister for Indo-Pacific Catherine West called the sentencing a “clear demonstration of the Hong Kong authorities’ use of the NSL to criminalise political dissent.”
+Catherine West, the UK’s foreign minister for the Indo-Pacific, said in a statement that the sentencing was a “clear demonstration of the Hong Kong authorities’ use of the NSL to criminalise political dissent.”

 The minister added, “The UK will always stand up for the people of Hong Kong, and all states should uphold their international obligations to protect these fundamental rights.”

-In Brazil, Starmer, when questioned by reporters about the sentencing, said he had “a frank discussion” with Xi about the two countries’ differences and will continue to do so, and that the UK also wants “closer economic partnership” with the world’s second-largest economy.
+In Brazil, Starmer, when questioned by reporters about the sentencing, said he had “a frank discussion” with Xi about the two countries’ differences and that he plans to continue the conversation.
+He also said that the UK wants “closer economic partnership” with the world’s second-largest economy.

-Starmer’s response drew criticism from politicians and human rights advocates, including senior Conservative MP Sir Iain Duncan Smith, who is sanctioned by Beijing over his public condemnation of the Chinese regime’s human rights violations.
+Starmer’s response drew criticism from politicians and human rights advocates, including senior Conservative Member of Parliament Sir Iain Duncan Smith, who is sanctioned by Beijing over his public condemnation of the Chinese regime’s human rights violations.

-“I’m deeply saddened by the position of the PM, and also to the opaque reference he made to ‘we (the UK) should be frank about our differences with China’,” the former Tory leader wrote on X.
+“I’m deeply saddened by the position of the PM, and also to the opaque reference he made to ‘we (the UK) should be frank about our differences with China’,” the former Tory leader wrote on social media platform X.

-In an email to The Epoch Times, Lord Alton of Liverpool, who is also sanctioned by communist China, said the prime minister’s failure to publicly condemn the sentences is “lamentable.”
+In an email to The Epoch Times, Lord Alton of Liverpool, who is also sanctioned by the Chinese regime, said the prime minister’s failure to publicly condemn the sentences is “lamentable.”

 Mark Sabah, UK and EU director of the Committee for Freedom in Hong Kong Foundation, said he is disappointed that the UK’s statement through Minister West didn’t come from the prime minister or Foreign Secretary David Lammy.